-- In late October 2020, U.S. Customs and Border Protection (CBP) asked the Commercial Customs Operations Advisory Committee (COAC) to further develop, expand on, and align three previous recommendations: Sharing Detention Information, Photographic Standards Guide, and Data-Driven CBP Seizures Process. - The Intellectual Property Rights (IPR) Working Group began meeting regularly in October 2020 to discuss implementing solutions to the recommendations.
-In early 2021, the group went on hiatus to reorganize and allow CBP to implement some recommendations. - The IPR Working Group reconvened as part of the 16th term of the COAC to identify opportunities to enhance trade and CBP practices, policies, and programs for interdicting violative counterfeit goods.
+- In late October 2020, U.S. Customs and Border Protection (CBP) asked the Commercial Customs Operations Advisory Committee (COAC) to further develop, expand on, and align three previous recommendations: Sharing Detention Information, Photographic Standards Guide, and Data-Driven CBP Seizures Process. - The IPR Process Modernization Working Group began meeting regularly in October 2020 to discuss implementing solutions to the recommendations.
+In early 2021, the group went on hiatus to reorganize and allow CBP to implement some recommendations. - The IPR Process Modernization Working Group reconvened as part of the 17th term of the COAC to identify opportunities to enhance trade and CBP practices, policies, and programs for interdicting violative counterfeit goods. - Since reconvening, the IPR Process Modernization Working Group has met regularly to discuss pragmatic and practical recommendations for improving communications among CBP, rights holders, and importers, and to develop strategies for streamlining the seizure process. - CBP and the IPR Process Modernization Working Group have worked together to collect more detailed feedback.
+Discussions continue on the feasibility of implementing the following recommendations from the IPR Process Modernization Working Group at the December 2022 public COAC meeting: - Create a single, bi-directional automated system for CBP's detention and seizure process that would allow electronic notices of detention and include a unique identifier to act as a reference number throughout the entire importation process. - Develop an additional communication capability for interested parties to enable direct and confidential communications with CBP.
+This capability would include: - Password-protected accounts that allow access to notifications, images, and information exchange; - A search mechanism using a unique identifier for importers and other interested parties to track CBP actions through the entire enforcement process; and - The ability for appropriate parties to provide permission, request manipulation, or abandonment of goods.